KubMis/BooksApp/README.md

 # BooksApp

-Web App build used mongoDB , docker, spring framework allows to perform crud operations
+Web App build used mongoDB , docker, spring framework allows to perform crud operations, login operation.

-To do:
-add unit test, integration tests
+There are 2 types of users(user and admin).Application implements basicAuth.